Climate Change

 SEKISUI CHEMICAL Group has been promoting the use of renewable energy by installing solar power generators at its domestic and overseas production sites.

-The following three manufacturing sites have installed solar power generation equipment producing electricity for in-house use in fiscal 2022 (total 15 sites).
+The following manufacturing sites have installed solar power generation equipment producing electricity for in-house use in fiscal 2021.

 • 08-75